ray-singh/ray-singh/README.md

 ![Git](https://img.shields.io/badge/Git-F05032?style=for-the-badge&logo=git&logoColor=white)

 ## 🔮 What am I up to?
-* Self-learning AI tools (LangGraph, HuggingFace, etc)
+* About to start an Applied AI internship at Delta Dental
-* Learning Kubernetes
+* Learning how to cook
 * Keeping up with the latest tennis tournament!